JetBrains/kotlin-native/samples/zephyr-hello/README.md

         ***** BOOTING ZEPHYR OS v1.10.99 - BUILD: Feb 27 2018 18:16:50 *****
         Hello Kotlin!

-Congratelations, your first Kotlin programm runs in ARM Cortex-M simulator, and you can write something for real devices.
+Congratulations, your first Kotlin programm runs in ARM Cortex-M simulator, and you can write something for real devices.